esratlimu-dot/Esrat-Limu/README.md

 # Hi, I'm Esrat Limu!👋

-🎓 I'm a student who loves learning new things about technology and software development.
+🎓 I'm a student of CSE at BAUST who loves learning new things about technology and software development.
 💻 Currently exploring **programming, software projects, and computer concepts**.
 🌱 Always curious about how things work inside computers.